4d/4d-for-ios/docs/Listform-StoryboardCustomTemplate.md

 **NOTE**

-* The provided storyboard is optimized to have **variable height cell** depending on the content of each cell.
+* The provided storyboard is optimized to have a **variable cell height** depending on the contents of each cell.

 ![Row height tableview cell](assets/custom-listform/row-height-tableview-cell.png)